 Crow Museum of Asian Art of The University of Texas at Dallas

 Just one block from Klyde Warren Park, the Crow Museum of Asian Art presents two new exhibitions this summer.
 Hands and Earth: Contemporary Japanese Ceramics, is currently on view and features 80 works by some of the country’s greatest master ceramicists including several honored as “Living National Treasures” from the government of Japan.
-Future Retrospective: Master Shen-Long opens in June, celebrating one of the most innovative multidisciplinary Chinese artists of this generation, incorporating traditional poetry and calligraphy into his contemporary works.
-This exhibition will be the artist’s first solo museum presentation in Texas.

 Always free to the public, the Crow Museum inspires and promotes dialogue about the arts and cultures of Asia in a serene and contemplative setting.
 Visit the Lotus Shop to find distinctive and unique offerings such as jewelry, books, and gift items for children and adults alike.
 For more information, click here!